 Sergeant Major, 25th Foot, 1768 (King’s Own Scottish Borderers)

-The 25th Regiment, later the King’s Own Scottish Borderers [KOSB], was raised in Edinburgh in 1688 and is now part of the Royal Regiment of Scotland.
-Portraits of sergeant-majors were rare.
-The details here come from a contemporary water-colour of several members of the regiment, one being the sergeant-major.
-His uniform, with its silver lace and smart cut, resembles that of an officer, as it would to-day.
+The 25th, later King’s Own Scottish Borderers [KOSB], was raised in 1689 by the Earl of Leven to defend Edinburgh against the Jacobites.
+Within weeks they fought at the Battle of Killiecrankie.
+The regiment performed well and thereafter recruited by drum beat in Edinburgh without the provost’s permission.
+It’s battle honours include Namur, Fontenoy, Culloden, Minden and Alexandria when recruitment moved to the Borders.
+They fought in Afghanistan, two World Wars, Korea and the Gulf War.
+In 2006 it merged into the Royal Regiment of Scotland but then merged with the Royal Scots.
+In 2021, the battalion was disbanded, its personnel transferred to the Ranger Regiment.
+Portraits of sergeant-majors are rare.
+The details here are from a contemporary water-colour of members of the regiment, one a sergeant major.
+His uniform, with silver lace and smart cut, resembles that of an officer.
 The hat developed from the style of 1680-1707 to the tricorne shape of 1743.
-The front ‘cock’ has almost disappeared and begins to resemble the modern version of the cocked hat, worn until recently by the quartermasters of the Foot Guards.
-A turned-down collar like this is shown on the coats of several Foot Guards privates depicted in the Blenheim tapestries, but it was a fashion which was short-lived because there is no sign of it again until about this date when it was worn almost universally for a few years.
+The front ‘cock’ has almost disappeared and resembles the modern version of the cocked hat, worn until recently by the quartermasters of the Foot Guards.
+A turned-down collar like this is shown on the coats of several Foot Guards privates depicted in the Blenheim tapestries.
 The turned-back skirts of the coat have become stylised and less clumsy, and the cuff has a slash with four buttons.
 In the picture on which this plate is based, only the sergeant-major and drummers are shown with slashes, the rest of the regiment having plain buttoned cuffs.
 The uniform of the sergeant-major, as for the drummers, was decided by the commanding officer, and often purchased by him, to conform more to his wishes than to regulations.

 Source: A series of watercolours of the Regiment.